emily21030/133a-canadarm/README.md

 # 133a-canadarm
-Team repo for ME/CS 133a project
+Team repo for ME/CS 133a project.
+Clone this project into your ~/robotws/src/ directory on VM.

 ### Initial Meeting Notes 2024/11/19
 Robot: Canadarm